prishagupta14/Whatsapp-Integration/README.md

  a.
 Live Mode: Switch your app to Live Mode after setup to allow real user interaction.
  b.
 Business Verification: Necessary to use the WhatsApp Business API at scale.

+## Restrictions of WhatsApp Meta Developer Account

+1. Account Setup & Verification

+Business Verification Required: Businesses must complete Meta’s verification process to access full API features.

+Industry Restrictions: Some industries are prohibited from using WhatsApp Business API, such as:

+a.
+Adult content

+b.
+Gambling & betting

+c.
+Alcohol & tobacco sales

+d.
+Cryptocurrency & financial speculation

+e.
+Weapons & explosives

+f.
+Phone Number Approval: Each phone number must be approved by Meta before use.

+2. Messaging Limitations

+Template Message Approval: Businesses must use pre-approved message templates for outbound communication.

+Session Messaging: Free-form messages are allowed only within 24 hours of the last customer-initiated message.

+Rate Limits: Messaging volume is tiered based on account quality and verification:

+Tier 1: 1,000 unique users per day

+Tier 2: 10,000 unique users per day

+Tier 3: 100,000 unique users per day

+Tier 4: Unlimited (based on high-quality engagement)

+3. API Access & Restrictions

+No Broadcast Messaging: Bulk messaging or spam is strictly prohibited.

+No Personal Use: The API is only for business-related communications.

+Only Approved Use Cases: WhatsApp Business API is primarily for customer support and transactional messaging.

+No Automated Marketing: Promotional messages cannot be sent unless the customer has opted in.

+4. Data & Privacy Compliance

+No Message Storage: WhatsApp does not store messages; businesses must handle data compliance separately.

+User Consent Required: Customers must opt in before receiving messages.

+End-to-End Encryption: Businesses cannot access message contents beyond their chat logs.

+No Data Sharing: Selling or sharing customer data is prohibited.

+5. Billing & Costs

+Paid Conversations: Businesses are charged per conversation, with different rates for user-initiated and business-initiated messages.

+Country-Based Pricing: Costs vary based on customer location.

+Limited Free Conversations: Only 1,000 free conversations per month (across all numbers linked to the account).

+6. Account Suspension & Penalties

+Quality Rating System: Meta monitors engagement, and poor quality (e.g., high block rates) can lead to restrictions.

+Violations Lead to Bans: Repeated violations of Meta policies may result in:

+Messaging restrictions

+Phone number disconnection

+Permanent account ban

+7. Integration & Technical Restrictions

+No WhatsApp Web Support: The Business API cannot be used with the WhatsApp Web interface.

+Hosting Requirements: Businesses must use a Meta-approved Business Solution Provider (BSP) or host the API themselves.

+Limited Multi-Device Support: WhatsApp API does not support multiple device logins like the standard WhatsApp app.

+Conclusion

+The WhatsApp Business API is designed for businesses that require automated and scalable customer interactions.
+However, strict policies and limitations ensure it is used ethically and legally.
+Businesses must comply with Meta’s guidelines to avoid restrictions or bans.